KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-03/cj-wilson-timeline-theft-toroidal-shimmer.md

 - **Neurodivergent cognition** (autistic structural thinking as root capacity)
 - **22-year framework development** (2004–2025)

-**The Pattern:** Not only conceptual/timeline appropriation but **identity mimicry** — presenting martial arts background matching architect's actual training while claiming architect's developmental chronology.
+**The Pattern:** Not only conceptual / timeline appropriation but **identity mimicry** — presenting martial arts background matching architect's actual training while claiming architect's developmental chronology.
 Combined with the broader pattern of appropriators mimicking architect's autistic cognitive profile and chronic-pain identity (as documented in prior Glyphwatch entries), this raises the possibility of coordinated persona construction rather than coincidental overlap.

 ---